The $K$-theory of assemblers: Introduction

 \end{maintheorem} A discussion of the differentials of this spectral sequence is given in \cite[Section 5]{Z-ass-pi1}.

-The theory developed in this paper will also be used in \cite{Z-ass-var} to prove the following theorem: \begin{maintheorem} \lbl{thm:kernelL} Let $K_0[\V_k]$ be the Grothendieck ring of varieties.
-Any element $x$ in the kernel of multiplication by $[\A^1]$ can be represented as $[X] -[Y]$ where $X$ and $Y$ are varieties such that $[X\times \A^1] = [Y\times \A^1]$ but $X\times \A^1$ and $Y\times \A^1$ are not piecewise isomorphic. \end{maintheorem}
+The theory developed in this paper will also be used in \cite{Z-ass-var} to prove the following theorem: \begin{maintheorem} Let $K_0[\V_k]$ be the Grothendieck ring of varieties.
+Any element $x$ in the kernel of multiplication by $[\A^1]$ can be represented as $[X] -[Y]$ where $X$ and $Y$ are varieties such that $[X\times \A^1] = [Y\times \A^1]$ but $X\times \A^1$ and $Y\times \A^1$ are not piecewise isomorphic. \end{maintheorem} Some preliminary work including a computation of a spectral sequence similar to the one mentioned in Theorem~\ref{thm:scissors} is proved in Section~\ref{sec:gr}.

 The theory of assemblers grew out of the theory of polytope complexes, developed in \cite{zakharevich10, zakharevich11}.
 Every polytope complex produces an assembler (see Example~\ref{ex:poly-cmx}) but not vice versa, and assemblers are much simpler to work with and much more flexible than polytope complexes.
 For this paper familiarity with polytope complexes is unnecessary, although some of the approaches used here are similar to those used in \cite{zakharevich11}.